SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 [Bogleheads](https://www.bogleheads.org/) how long it would take for the work-related nightmares to go away.
 Empirically, it's been a year and a quarter, and they haven't stopped yet.
 Slowed down to once or twice a week, maybe.

+Corporate certainly life had its discontents.
+Many of them.
+I still remember the time they tried to impose "proper business attire" on scientists&hellip; as remarkable an instance of wooden-headedness as I can imagine.
+And I'm an imaginative guy.

 So this video from Radiohead <sup id="fn1a">[[1]](#fn1)</sup> captured a perfect revenge
 fantasy: 3 working class guys practicing humane catch &amp; release.
 The capture suits